 Choose the image that corresponds to your platform

-Then use the Etcher software (shown here) to install the distribution on an SD card (8GB will suffice).
+Then use the Etcher software (shown here) to install the distribution on an SD board (8GB will suffice).
 Etcher is available for Windows, macOS and Linux.
-With Etcher, you have nothing more to do, just indicate the compressed xz format image and insert the SD card into the drive.
+With Etcher, you have nothing more to do, just indicate the compressed xz format image and insert the SD board into the drive.
 It is automatically detected.
 Start the copy.
-At the end of the copy, Etcher automatically ejects the card.
+At the end of the copy, Etcher automatically ejects the board.
 Everything is ready !

 Recalbox does not need specific hardware to work.
-By storing the ROMs on an external hard drive (recommended in case of SD card crash), an 8GB SD card will be sufficient.
-As usual, a fast SD card (Class 10 or UHS3) is more than recommended for smooth and fast operation.
+By storing the ROMs on an external hard drive (recommended in case of SD board crash), an 8GB SD board will be sufficient.
+As usual, a fast SD board (Class 10 or UHS3) is more than recommended for smooth and fast operation.
 Now that Recalbox supports WiFi and Bluetooth from the Raspberry Pi 3, it’s no longer necessary to buy a USB dongle.
 To stay in the spirit of Retro Gaming, you can install the Raspberry Pi in a reproduction of the box of the Super NES!

 First start, keyboard shortcuts